+Carry false.
 A and HL corrupt.

 DE corrupt.
+All other registers preserved.

 KL NEXT SYNC returns the address of the next event to be processed, if any, which it has taken off the synchronous event queue and whose priority has now been set as the event priority mask.